p0n1/curated-web3-security-feeds/README.md

 ## Feedback is Gold 🗣️

 Please feel free to suggest any other blogs or websites on Web3 security you appreciate.
-Your thoughts on adding more GitHub repositories and tweets are also welcomed.
+Your thoughts on adding more GitHub repositories and tweets are also welcomed. **Leave a message on [this tweet thread](https://twitter.com/ErrNil/status/1671153468697120774) or open issues directly on this repo**.
 Remember, this project's beauty lies in its simplicity and shared effort.

 **Disclaimer:** This website serves showcase purposes only.
 The copyright for each content belongs to their respective authors.